criteo-cookbooks/chef-exabgp/README.md

 * Upgrade to Chef 13.10 or higher
 * Rename any instance of `exabgp` to `exabgp_install`
+* Set the `package_version` in your `exabgp_install` resource.
+Cookbook attributes will be eliminated in the future release
 * Migrate any cookbook attributes you have set to their relevant properties in the new `exabgp_install` or `exabgp_config` resource, this includes:
     * `package_version`